IvanGavlik/Hellena/predict/README.md

 Use standard Spring approach when creating repos
 More info [here](https://docs.spring.io/spring-data/jdbc/docs/2.2.5/reference/html/#jdbc.repositories)

+#### Storing image

+for storing image external service is used its name is Cloudinary in table item at column image_id saves public id of image stored in Cloudinary

+FE is responsible for saving/fetching images to/from Cloudinary on BE at DB is saved public image id

 ## Deploy

 Configured for Heroku platform with Maven plugin (heroku-maven-plugin)